Dominican Republic: Restoration Republic (1865–1899)

-By 1865, the Dominican forces had confined the Spanish troops to Santo Domingo, and the Spaniards were afraid to venture outside the capital.
+The war began on August 16, 1863.
 After nearly two years of fighting, Spain abandoned the island in July 1865.
-One military historian estimates Spanish casualties at 10,888 killed or wounded in action and thousands dead from yellow fever, while the Dominican forces fighting for Spain suffered 10,000 casualties.
-Another military historian estimates that Spain lost 18,000 dead, a figure that does not include the Dominicans, Cubans, and Puerto Ricans fighting alongside them.
-The Dominicans fighting for independence against Spain suffered more than 4,000 dead.
+(Note: One military historian estimates Spanish casualties at 10,888 killed or wounded in action and thousands of yellow fever deaths, along with 10,000 casualties among Dominicans fighting for Spain, while another estimates 18,000 Spanish dead, not including Dominicans, Cubans, and Puerto Ricans fighting alongside them.
+Dominican independence forces suffered more than 4,000 dead.
+Among Spanish casualties were future general Fernando Primo de Rivera, who was wounded, and black general Juan Suero, who was killed by Dominican forces.)
 Political strife again prevailed in the following years; warlords ruled, military revolts were extremely common, and the nation amassed debt.
 It was now Báez's turn to act on his plan of annexing the country to the United States, where two successive presidents were supportive.
 U.S. President Ulysses S. Grant desired a naval base at Samaná and also a place for resettling newly freed African Americans.
 The treaty was defeated in the United States Senate in 1870.
 Báez was toppled in 1874, returned, and was toppled for good in 1878.

 Relative peace came to the country in the 1880s, which saw the coming to power of General Ulises Heureaux.
 "Lilís", as the new president was nicknamed, put the nation deep into debt while using much of the proceeds for his personal use and to maintain his police state.
 In 1899, he was assassinated.
 However, the relative calm over which he presided allowed improvement in the Dominican economy.
 The sugar industry was modernized, and the country attracted foreign workers and immigrants.
-Lebanese, Syrians, Turks, and Palestinians began to arrive in the country during the latter part of the 19th century.
-During the U.S. occupation of 1916–24, peasants from the countryside, called Gavilleros, would not only kill U.S. Marines, but would also attack and kill Arab vendors traveling through the countryside.
+Lebanese, Syrians, and Palestinians from the Ottoman Empire began to arrive in the country during the latter part of the 19th century.
+They were referred to locally as "Turks" because they were Ottoman subjects and carried Ottoman passports.
+During the U.S. occupation of 1916–24, Dominican peasants would not only kill U.S. Marines, but would also attack and kill Arab vendors traveling through the countryside.